 - President of Group Training Australia (SA);

-- Founding Director of Auto Skills Australia - the automotive industry's national training body; and
+- Founding Director of Auto Skills Australia – the automotive industry’s national training body;

-Prior to joining the MTA, he was the General Manager - International Business at Business SA and held a number of executive positions with Insurance Australia Group.
+Before joining the MTA, he was the General Manager – International Business at Business SA and held a number of executive positions with Insurance Australia Group.

-John has also worked as a Chief of Staff to former Premier Hon.
+John has also worked as a Chief of Staff to former SA Premier Hon.
 John Olsen as well as Deputy Premier and Treasurer Hon.
 Stephen Baker.